nmwalsh/HLTV-Scraper/readme.md

 	[[1, 2, 3], [3, 4, 5], [5, 6, 7], ['a', 'b', 'c'], ['c', 'd', 'e']]

- After that, it tabulates the new information to `matches.csv`.
+ After that, it tabulates the new information to `matchResults.csv`.

+## Getting Match Lineups

+Next the script parses the same new matches stored in `MatchesToCheck` and find the respective team lineups and tabulates the new information to `matchLineups.csv`.